-I am the BugLady of New Orleans and most people don't know my real name is Linda.
+I am the NOLA BugLady and most people don't know my real name is Linda.
 In 1976 I began working for my father, Ernest Hartley Barber, at Barber Laboratories, a three-generation family business founded in 1921 by my grandfather, Ernest Robinson Barber.
-Identifying pests, advising control methods, and selling professional-strength products has been my daily routine for 40 years.
-"You buy it, you apply it!"
-At the 6444 Jefferson Highway, Harahan, location you can purchase pest-control products, but you can also visit the "Learning Room" where I raise my live butterflies, moths, and beetles that I was raising.
+Identifying pests, advising control methods, and selling professional-strength products was my daily routine for 47 years.
+Many people were amazed by my "Learning Room" where I showcased my live butterflies, moths, and beetles that I was raising.
 "The End of an Era" began September 30, 2022 when I officially retired.
 It was the last day the Barber Laboratories store was open for business completing 101 years of service to the community.

-I have been a Caterpillar Mama for over 40 years now and have raised 126 species of butterflies and moths, photographing and studying the life cycles of these insects.
-For the last 26 years, summer weekends have been spent counting butterflies for the North American Butterfly Association on field trips to some local spots like Honey Island swamp and Bonnet Carre Spillway but also out-of-town wildlife management areas in Starkville, Vicksburg, and Gloster, Mississippi, as well as Tallahassee, Florida.
+I have been a Caterpillar Mama for over 47 years now and have raised 147 species of butterflies and moths, photographing and studying the life cycles of these insects.
+For the last 30 years, summer weekends involved counting butterflies for the North American Butterfly Association at Honey Island swamp, Bonnet Carre Spillway, Starkville, Vicksburg, and Gloster, MS, as well as Tallahassee, Florida.
 I've enjoyed participating in the Monarch tagging programs sponsored by Dr. Fred Urquhart (University of Toronto) as well as Monarch Watch (Lawrence, Kansas).
 For five years I worked with Dr. Christen Steele (Tulane University) and the University of Georgia Monarch Health team researching the Monarch Oe parasite.
 We sampled and tested live butterflies in attempts to better understand the fluctuating levels of the debilitating protozoan plague in our Metro New Orleans area.